 I’ve been wearing the new round ones on repeat!
 They’ve become my new travel shoe and I couldn’t be happier.
 I love that they compress down to nothing and I can shove them in the front of my suitcase.
 No more walking through security barefoot.
 No more getting my heels stuck in moving walkways as I move from one gate to another.
 I’m not ready to ditch my pointed ones but I will say the round toe definitely won me over!

 These will also likely become my weekend errand running shoes.
 They are so much cuter than sneakers and way more comfortable! #WinningAllAround

 Buy Your Own Rothy’s

 Curious?
 Want to try a pair for yourself?
-They are currently only sold online and if you use this link you could save $20 off your first purchase.
-They also offer free shipping (and returns). #WhoDoesntLoveToSave
+They are currently only sold online or in their store in San Francisco and if you use this link you could save $20 off your first purchase. #winning

 The opinions posted here are solely my own and I was not compensated in any manner for this review.
 If you use my link to purchase a pair of Rothy’s you will save $20 and I could save $20 off my next purchase.
 Somehow I think we both win … and your feet will definitely thank you!